 Note to the Reader

-For an updated, shorter version of the following essay, see:
+For an updated version of the following essay, kindly turn first to:

 The Prophet Joseph Smith begins his explanation of Figure 5 (the Hathor cow) on Facsimile 2 of the Book of Abraham as follows: "Is called in Egyptian Enish-go-on-dosh; this is one of the governing planets also, and is said by the Egyptians to be the Sun."
 He speaks further of a certain "governing power" or "grand key" by means of which the sun, in successive cascade, receives its own light and power.
 The transfer of stellar and solar light from one god or one sphere to another is a motif in Egyptian art (see Hugh Nibley and Michael Rhodes, One Eternal Round).
 (Facsimile 2 and Explanation: http://www.lds.org/scriptures/pgp/abr/fac-2?lang=eng)